About Swedish BankID

 - For signing, see the Electronic Signing documentation.

-Authentication flow
+Authentication flows

-For details about how to set up the different flows, see the Integration guide for Swedish BankID.
+For technical details about how to set up the different flows, see the Integration guide for Swedish BankID.

 "Remote" confirmation with QR code scan